US national parks offer a delightful assortment of sights, from trees that existed at the time of dinosaurs to the most active volcano in the world

 Petrified Forest National Park is so named because of its large deposits of petrified wood, remnants of tall conifers which grew 225 million years ago – around the time of the first dinosaurs!

 Some of the fossilised logs are huge – up to 6ft (2m) in diameter – and at least one spans a ravine to form a natural bridge.
 The fossils are made up of almost solid quartz.
-Each piece is like a giant crystal with a rainbow of colors created by impurities such as iron, carbon and manganese.
+Each piece is like a giant crystal with a rainbow of colours created by impurities such as iron, carbon and manganese.